HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 - The `Single Actions` project, which is a project for tasks that are self-contained and only require one step.

+- The `Quick Reads` project.
+This is a list of articles or blog posts that will typically take less than 10 minutes to read.
+To populate this list, I will, in part, use the "Email tasks to this project" feature.
+This is separate from the `Lists` project, as these are actionable tasks, but is secluded from other lists, due to the informality of this list.
+The reason for this informality, is because I'm prioritizing ease of access, by bypassing the inbox system.
+All items in this list should be treated as having the `Anywhere` context.
+This list should be reviewed during the weekly review, and tasks should be moved to the `Single Actions` project, if they have been hanging around for too long.
+  This list is a prototype, and if it becomes too cluttered, I will scrap it and go back to the traditional method of adding articles to the inbox, then processing them.

 - The `GTD Weekly Review` project, which is a list of tasks that need to be completed during the weekly review.
 This kind of is a project, but I've chosen to separate it from the other projects, due to its importance to this system.